Coinbase Wallet Review 2023: What It Is And How To Use It

 • Not open-source

-ETH, SOL, BTC +More
+ETH, SOL, BTC + 100s more

-Platforms
+Platforms Supported

-iOS, Android, Chrome extension
+iOS, Android, Chrome and Brave extension

 What Is Coinbase Wallet?

 Like similar wallets, Coinbase Wallet provides a way to send and receive crypto assets on the blockchain.
-And because the wallet supports the Ethereum blockchain as well as Ethereum-compatible networks, like Polygon and Optimism, you can use Coinbase Wallet works as a DeFi crypto wallet, so you can connect to a growing number of decentralized applications (dApps).
+And because the wallet supports the Ethereum blockchain as well as Ethereum-compatible networks, like Base, Polygon and Optimism, you can use Coinbase Wallet as a DeFi crypto wallet, so you can connect to a growing number of decentralized applications (dApps).

 For example, you can connect to Uniswap, the leading decentralized exchange, or Opensea, the leading NFT marketplace.